Hazardous Manual Tasks and Manual Handling - Overview

 (eLearning)

-What manual handling training should be provided to workers?
+What manual handling education should be provided to workers?

-The law says a person conducting a business or undertaking must provide “... any information, training, instruction or supervision that is necessary to protect all persons from risks to their health and safety” (WHS Act 2011, section 19 f).
+Section 19 f of the NSW WHS Act 2011 states that an organisation (person conducting a business or undertaking) must provide “... any information, training, instruction or supervision that is necessary to protect all persons from risks to their health and safety.”

 The Hazardous Manual Tasks Code of Practice (page 32) further clarifies this as “If a risk of MSDs [Musculoskeletal Disorders] remains after implementing higher level control measures, then the risk must be minimised by providing information, training and instruction.”